suits-rpg/rules/lib/rules/combat.md

 If there are large numbers of identical minions, they can be grouped in clusters of 2 - 4 each to determine order.
 Ideally, break up the clusters so that they are made of minions in different locations to reduce coordinated advantage.

+Note there are a lot of complex integrations possible with a team battle, but unless you have two weapons, you only have one chance to take action since your last action.
+If you have a slow weapon, "taking action" means readying your weapon.

+For eaample, Bob and Jon are fighting Rod and Tod.

+The order goes
+ 1. Bob
+ 2. Rod
+ 3. Jon
+ 4. Tod

+1. **Bob's turn** Bob engages Rod; Rod opts to engage as well.
+Rod wins the contest.
+2. **Rod's turn** Rod, because he engaged Bob (since his "last turn") cannot act on his round.
+3. **Jon's turn** Jon engages Todd.
+Tod chooses to defend, and does so successfully, for no result.
+4. **Tod's turn** Tod chooses to engage with Bob.
+Bob has the option of engaging Todd; he has engaged _on_ his turn but not _since_ his turn, so Bob could engage Tod now (and lose his turn), but he is having too much fun whaling on Rod so he opts instead to defend against Tod, and engage Rod on Bob's action.

+If you have poker chips you can track this by giving each player a blue chip and a white chip _after_ their turn.
+* You can act offensively if you have a blue chip.
+If you also have a white chip, you can draw two cards.
+* You can act defensively if engaged, by spending a white chip.
+* If you have a secondary weapon or shield, you get up to two white chips.
+  You can still attack with at most two cards,  but you can defend (with two cards) on someone elses' turn at a cost of one chip and still act normally on your round.
+* If you have a slow weapon, and you have no blue chips, _after_ your turn, you get two blue chips.
+  On your round if you have two blue chips, you can spend one blue chip(to ready your weapon).
+  You can only engage (on your turn or someone elses) if you have _exactly_ one blue chip.

 ### Defensive response